TolgaTurap/Eniac-discounts-on-longterm/README.md

 > **The average discount is 22.8%, and most discounts fall between 10% and 25%.**

 Moderate discounts appear to balance customer demand and revenue generation more effectively than aggressive price reductions.

 ---

-## 🎯 Project Overview

-This project investigates whether long-term discount campaigns are beneficial for **Eniac**, a premium technology retailer.

-Using **Python**, **Pandas**, **Seaborn**, and **Exploratory Data Analysis (EDA)**, I cleaned a complex transactional dataset, analysed customer purchasing behaviour, identified seasonal sales patterns, and developed business recommendations for an effective pricing strategy.

-The analysis demonstrates that targeted seasonal campaigns outperform permanent discounts and should be prioritised to maximise revenue while protecting profit margins.

----